Sidhuharp97/stat-programs-website/content/workshops/spatial_workshop/prep-work.md

 weight: 1
 ---

-Here are instructions for how check your R installation and install packages needed for the workshop.
+{{< icon name="r-project" pack="fab" >}} Here are instructions for how check your R installation and install packages needed for the workshop.

 ### Check software versions